-When your dog is coughing is anything coming up?
+With your dog coughing is anything coming up?
 What is the colour and consistency of the phlegm or mucus?
 Is there any blood present?

 Be Aware of the Risk of Passing a Contagious Virus to Other Dogs

-It is important to remember that often a cough can be the sign of a virus or bacterial infection and this can mean there is a risk of passing something on to other dogs.
-If it is kennel cough this is highly contagious and, whilst most dogs recover from it very well, young puppies and elderly dogs can become very poorly.
+It is important to remember that often dog coughing can be the sign of a virus or bacterial infection and this can mean there is a risk of passing something on to other dogs.
+If it is kennel cough or canine influenza virus this is highly contagious and, whilst most dogs recover from it very well, young puppies and elderly dogs can become very ill.

-While establishing what the cough is, it is better to keep your dogs away from direct contact with other dogs to minimise the chance of passing anything on.
+While establishing what the cough is, it is better to keep your dogs away from direct contact with other dogs to minimise the chance of the dog coughing passing anything on.
 This is especially important at facilities like daycare or boarding kennels where a virus can spread quickly.